 Early Childhood Teacher magazine: Bedrock IEUA NSW/ACT Early Childhood Teachers Community Group: Facebook

-Members of ECS Council are elected by Early Childhood members in various geographical regions in NSW and the ACT.
+Members of ECEC Council are elected by Early Childhood members in various geographical regions in NSW and the ACT.
 They are employed in a variety of early education and care settings.
-The ECS Council has an advisory role to the Union, Executive and officers.
+The ECEC Council has an advisory role to the Union, Executive and officers.

 Current Members of the Council are: